riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 # Improvement Ideas - Enhancements from base version

-## PauseBotMod looks at multiple markets - TODO
+## PauseBotMod looks at multiple markets - DONE

 - pausebotmod can look at multiple currency markets, and will only pause if all markets are experiencing strong sell signals
 - This is done because the bitcoin price does not necessarily (or not necessarily alone) dictate how the other cryptos will move